laurakalbag/accessibilityforeveryonedotsite/Content.fragment.md

 ![Laura Kalbag, Accessibility For Everyone.
 Foreword by Heydon Pickering.
 Number 23 from A Book Apart, brief books for people who make websites.](./images/cover.png)

 Hello friends.
 You might’ve heard that [Accessibility For Everyone](https://abookapart.com/products/accessibility-for-everyone) and all A Book Apart books are no longer available to buy from A Book Apart.

-But you can buy the book here!
+**The book will be available to read and buy from here very soon!**

 The good news is that all of us authors have got our book rights and are moving to self-publishing, and most of these books are now available to buy, borrow, and rent in many different locations.

-To start, I’ve lowered the price of the book.
-Over the next couple of months, I intend to make it even easier to access, so stay tuned!
+To start, I lowered the price of the book.
+It may still be available for a while from the locations below.
+In the next couple of months, I intend to make it easier to access, so stay tuned!
 ## Buy the paperback book

 Buy the paperback book for the real printed hold-it-in-your-hands experience.
 Many of these stores will sell outside of these countries.
 If you are struggling to find a store that will ship a book to your country, please [let me know by email](mailto:hello@laurakalbag.com).